-When assessing a planing permit application, we first consider any objections that have been raised.
+When assessing a planning permit application, we first consider all submissions and prepare an officer report.

 Who makes the decision?